High Desert Gardening

 The soils in the western Nevada area are also low in nutrients and nitrogen; phosphorus and potassium are usually needed along with iron.
 Our high pH soils will render iron unavailable to plants.
 A gardener in this area should be aware of iron deficiencies or chlorosis.
 Plants with high iron requirements such as pin oak, silver maple, hawthorns and roses will perform poorly.

 Watering is also a limiting factor because our area experiences many drought years.
 Plants must be chosen for their drought tolerance and ability to survive with limited irrigation.
 The gardener must learn how to water wisely and efficiently using drip irrigation.
 Proper watering techniques or scheduling is necessary to allow deep-water infiltration in our tight clay soils.
 Usually a slow on and off schedule is recommended.
 Overwatering of new plants is very common.
 Applying water too fast or too long to turf areas will result in wasteful runoff and overwatering.

 The gardener should be aware that this area will receive only 6 – 8 inches of annual precipitation and the humidity will be low.
 There are many dry winters with limited moisture, dry air and high sunlight.
 Winter watering should be considered, especially with conifer and broadleaf evergreen.

 The many days of sunshine, while lending to some problems, enable gardeners to grow some of the best flowers, vegetables and turf in the nation.
 This high intensity produces strong healthy plants.
 The cool, crisp nights and warm days produce great lawns and excellent cool season vegetables.
 The lower humidity not only makes the cold seem less cold and hot days less hot, it also discourages many plant diseases that are common in a humid environment.

 The brightest star is the challenge of growing.
-Gardeners who are PATIENT, select plants that do well, manipulate the soil and microclimate will be amply rewarded.
+Gardeners who are PATIENT, select plants that do well, amend the soil and understand the microclimate will be amply rewarded.